By Heather Michon |

 “All of the sudden, this huge wound appeared, bright yellow,” her mom remembers.
 “And it just kind of got worse from there.”

 Minor IV infiltrations can resolve in as quickly as a few days.
-But more severe IV infiltrations like Everly’s can take much longer to heal.
+But more severe ones, like Everly’s, can take much longer to heal.

-After treating the wound with several topical medications, it was still large, yellow and, more importantly, causing Everly a great deal of pain.
+After treating the IV infiltration wound with several topical medications, it was still large, yellow and, more importantly, causing Everly a great deal of pain.
 Her medical team called in a plastic surgeon.

 “I think it’ll turn out ok,” Lauren remembers him saying.
 He was the first of several specialists who would look at the wound over the following months.